-System Integrators are in the business of selling hardware.
+System Integrators are in the business of selling hardware, and often label themselves as IT Consultants.
 Their goal is to sell you the equipment and send you their invoice.
-This is where it usually ends, but a few also offer some kind of third-party captive portal.
+This is where it usually ends, but a few may also offer some kind of a third-party captive page.

 • Lack of specific knowledge of hotel Wi-Fi design.
 Similar to ISPs, they apply the same rule of thumb to open space office buildings, malls, and… your hotel.

 • Their support is virtually non-existent, so your IT manager will end-up resolving all Wi-Fi related issues down the road.